robertwgehl/robertwgehl.github.io/_posts/2024-03-14-Instances and Individuals.md

 Overall, I privilege admins and moderators in my research.
 And this is a limitation of my own perspective.
 While I can see much from this view, it -- like Dunbar-Hester's -- is not a view from nowhere.
 It is situated, as well.

 ## Multiple Perspectives Needed
 I contrast our approaches because they reveal ways forward for other researchers.
 Echoing Dunbar-Hester, I would also say: someone ought to write this up!
 More research on the fediverse is needed.
 My approach is not superior to Dunbar-Hester's.
 I can see certain things, and she can see others.
-So, for future researchers, be mindful of perspective.
+So, future researchers, be mindful of perspective.

 Her approach provides valuable documentation and insight into what it's like to be a skilled researcher coming to the fediverse.
 The individual, self-reflexive perspective Dunbar-Hester brings is incredibly important.
 It can inform work on human-computer interaction, masspersonal communication, and activism, among other things.